CUDAEnviron/Environmental_Proj/README.md

 ### Machine Learning Model

-We are currently using a logistic regression model to make predictions on future emissions outcomes based on the data that includes the variables: temperature, CO2 emissions, population size and GDP.
+We are currently using a balanced random forest model to make predictions on emissions outcomes based on the data that includes the variables: temperature, CO2 emissions, population size and GDP.
 The model is trained using the train_test_split model from the scikit learn library.
-Thus far, we have measured an accuracy of approximately 99% (result = 0.9945) using the accuracy_score method.
+Thus far, we have measured an accuracy of approximately 99% (result = 0.9945) using the balanced_accuracy_score method.

 ### Tableau